On Logical Extrapolation for Mazes with Recurrent and Implicit Networks: Testing pre-trained models

 \textbf{TDA}.
-Using TDA tools as discussed in Section \ref{sec:TDA}, we analyze the frequency with which the aforementioned limiting behaviours occur.
-This is possible because these limiting behaviours are distinguishable using the persistent Betti numbers (see Section~\ref{sec:TDA} and Appendix~\ref{app:TDA}) of $\{u_j\}_{j=\tilde{K}}^{K}$.
-Specifically, convergence to a point has $[B_0,B_1] = [1,0]$, a two-point cycle has ($[B_0, B_1] = [2,0]$), and a two-loop cycle ($[B_0, B_1] = [2,2]$).
+To quantify the frequency with which these limiting behaviors occur, we use TDA (see \refsec{sec:TDA}).
+This is possible because these limiting behaviors are distinguishable using the zeroth ($B_0$) and first ($B_1$) persistent Betti numbers (see \refsec{sec:TDA} and \refappsec{app:TDA}).
+Convergence to a point is associated to $[B_0,B_1] = [1,0]$, a two-point cycle is associated to $[B_0,B_1] = [2,0]$, while a two-loop cycle yields $[B_0,B_1] = [2,2]$. \reftab{tab:tda_results} summarizes the TDA results.

-Table \ref{tab:tda_results} summarizes the TDA results.
-For {\tt PI-Net}, every latent sequence converges to a fixed-point.
-For {\tt DT-Net} at every maze size the majority of latent sequences approach a two-point cycle, a minority approach a two-loop cycle, and a few approach some other geometry.
-Interestingly, {\tt DT-Net} exhibits fixed-point convergence in latent sequences of 17 in-distribution mazes at maze size $9 \times 9$.
+For \PINet, every latent sequence converges to a fixed-point.
+For \DTNet at every maze size the majority of latent sequences approach a two-point cycle, a minority approach a two-loop cycle, and a few approach some other geometry.
+We find no correlation between limiting behaviour and accuracy. \DTNet, when given $3000+$ iterations, achieves perfect accuracy (see \reffig{fig:extrap_deadend}, panel 1) even though, for a majority of larger mazes, it converges to a two-point or two-loop cycle.
+On the other hand, although \PINet converges to a fixed point for all $69\times 69$ mazes we tested, it does not achieve perfect accuracy (see \reffig{fig:extrap_deadend}, panel 3).